gobii-ai/gobii-cli/README.md

 You must have a Gobii API key.
 You may either define an environment variable $GOBII_API_KEY, or specifiy it as a command line argument (see below).
 Argument takes precedene over environment variable.

+`gobii-cli` using exit codes `> 0` in compliance with POSIX to enable detection of success or failure.
+This is handy for automated use scenarios.

 ## 🚀 Usage

 ```bash